 - salt and pepper to taste

-- Lay pounded chicken breasts out on a flat clean surface.
-Top each chicken breast with a slice of ham and then a slice of swiss cheese.
+- Lay pounded chicken breasts out on a flat, clean surface.
+Top each with a slice of ham and then a slice of swiss cheese.

 - Dip chicken bundles in the egg mixture, coating all sides, then carefully roll in breadcrumbs to coat.

 - Melt butter in an oven-safe skillet over medium high heat.
 (See note if you don't have an oven-safe skillet)

 - Brown chicken for 2-3 minutes on each side until browned all over.

 - Transfer skillet to preheated oven and bake for 20-25 minutes until chicken is cooked through.